 I’m happy to start this blog post by proclaiming my undying love and affection for DriverStore Explorer.
 Also known by its executable file name RAPR.exe, this dandy little tool makes it dead simple to prune the Windows DriverStore of unused and obsolete device drivers.
-I’ve been a fan since this little tool first appeared on CodePlex almost a decade ago, and I remain a fan of the newest version (v.0.8.4.2) now available at Github.
-Here are links to DriverStore Explorer’s home page and its download page, to make it easy for you to check it out for yourself.
+I’ve been a fan since this little tool first appeared on CodePlex almost a decade ago, and I remain a fan of the newest version (v.0.9.6) now available at Github.
+Here are links to DriverStore Explorer’s home page and its download page (scroll down until you get to the Releases link there and you’ll always get the latest version), to make it easy for you to check it out for yourself.

 Digression: About the Windows DriverStore